A PPC marketing plan is a strategic outline for running pay-per-click ads. Find out how to create a plan that sets you up for success.

 3. Constant performance monitoring to inform California State University, Northridge’s marketing plan

-A PPC marketing plan must always be adaptable to the insights you learn as new data becomes available.
+A PPC marketing plan must be adaptable to the insights you learn as new data becomes available.

 For example, you might have a daily budget in mind for ad bids—but what if the data reveals your ad campaigns are performing poorly on certain days of the week?